How To Amend Bylaws: Everything You Need to Know

 Amending Corporate Bylaws

-Members must receive a notification about the special meetings that covers:
+Members must receive a notification about the special meetings that cover:

 - The exact wording of the proposed amendment.